ajgrande924/insight-project/NOTES.md

 #### containerize

-In this project, we will be performing the experiments on a music recommendation data pipeline.
-The original source code for this application can be found at this [link](https://github.com/ajgrande924/insight-music-project).

-Scale is a music recommendation engine that finds similar songs based on shared instruments.
-The data pipeline is shown below:

-S3 -> Spark -> Postgres -> Flask (replace w/ diagram)

-  - S3: storage of midi files
-  - Spark: extract data about instruments from midi files
-  - Postgres: store results
-  - Flask: view results

 In this part of the project, I will be containerizing the data pipeline and automating the deployment utilizing IaC & container orchestration.

 Services within the kubernetes cluster: